 Jump forward to 1999.
 We’d been away farming in Scotland but missed Alston Moor.
 I’d got back into photography after over 20 years & set up shop on Front Street.
 Financially it was a big failure but I started to copy images brought in by older folk- all wet process and hand-printed… then came the digital world- scanning and the chance to write the images’ stories “behind “ them…

-Cut to 22 years later and I’d accumulated well over 3,000 almost entirely out of copyright images of the area and stared to digitally record all manner of tales.
-In the shop one wise person had told me.
-“You know what you’ve got here, don’t you?
-Just a social club for the old ones to hang around in- swapping stories.”
+Cut to 22 years later and I’ve accumulated well over 3,000 almost entirely out-of-copyright images of the area and started to digitally record all manner of tales.
+In the Shop one wise person had told me.
+'You know what you’ve got here, don’t you?
+Just a social club for the old ones to hang around in- swapping stories.'
 I miss it!

 For a far bigger selection, imaging my own collection to www.alstonmoorhistoricalsociety.org.uk - look for them under 'Catalogue'